Non-Senate Search Guide: Creating the Search Plan

 Selection criteria

-It is best practice with non-senate searches to provide a description of the selection criteria to be used in evaluating the candidates, but this is not required.
-Although you do not need to submit the criteria for review, it is important to determine evaluation and selection criteria prior to beginning the search in order to equitably evaluate all applicants.
-These criteria should be job related and taken from the position description and qualifications.
+Selection criteria should be established in advance of the search.
+Although it is not necessary to submit the criteria for review, it is important to determine evaluation and selection criteria prior to beginning the search in order to equitably evaluate all applicants.
+Criteria should be job related and taken from the position description and qualifications.
 Choose selection criteria that can be consistently applied to all candidates, and consider quantifying the evaluations with a ranking system.
 The Sample Candidate Evaluation Form can be used as a template from which to create the criteria.
 If using a search committee, ensure that all members agree on how the evaluation and selection criteria should be interpreted and how they relate to the goals for the search.
 For example, the search committee should discuss:

 • The qualifications that an applicant must demonstrate in order to be considered for the position